Book-Review-The-Choice-Factory

 Richard Shotton is the author of The Choice Factory, a best-selling book on how to apply findings from behavioural science to advertising.

-Before specialising in applying behavioural science to business problems, Richard started his career 18 years ago as a media planner working on accounts for the likes of Coca Cola, Lexus and compare the market.
+Before specialising in applying behavioural science to business problems, Richard started his career 18 years ago as a media planner working on accounts for the likes of Coca Cola, Lexus and Compare the Market.
 As of current, he is the Head of Behavioural Science at Manning Gottlieb OMD, one of the most awarded media agencies in the history of the IPA Effectiveness awards.

 Outline of the book

 The Choice Factory by Richard Shotton is echoing a long-known fact of marketing and communication – know your customer!
 The difference, however, with The Choice Factory is that Shotton doesn’t offer pithy epigrams, stale lectures on who he believes the customer to be, rather he engages past and present research and theories of behavioural science, proven in experiment, to support wider points about how choices are made.
-It is full of interesting insights, such as this quote about the dangers of claimed data:

 Shotton splits his work into twenty-five separate chapters with each looking at a different behavioural bias that he believes illustrates the way in which decisions are reached.
 Each chapter begins with us, the reader, in a scenario that through Shotton’s subsequent analysis we come to recognise as a behavioural bias.

-Key points
+Key points about the Choice Factory

 Social Proof

-In the case of Social Proof he ends with the case of the Apple earphones; how the simple yet dramatic change from the black earphones that were ubiquitous across the market to a pure white pair gave Apple an instantaneous edge, it wasn’t that everyone was wearing white earphones but through their distinctiveness they were recognised and deemed the most popular.
+In the case of Social Proof he ends with the case of the Apple earphones; how the simple yet dramatic change from the black earphones that were ubiquitous across the market to a pure white pair gave Apple an instantaneous edge, it wasn’t that everyone was wearing white earphones, but through their distinctiveness, they were recognised and deemed the most popular.
 Consumers fed their own narrative until it became truth.

 The Influence of context in decision making

-Shotton investigates several biases that explore the influence of context in decision making.
-Shotton manages to draw past the obvious and flesh out insights that can give real advantages to businesses.
+Shotton investigates several biases that explore the influence of context in decision-making.
+Shotton manages to go beyond the obvious and flesh out insights that can provide real advantages to businesses.
 Of particular interest is how consumer products perform at the mercy of their category.
 When looking at price relativity for example the category is essential in defining acceptable pricing; a bottle of water at £2.00 is never going to seem acceptable in comparison to a bottle of water that does the same thing at 65p.
 However, Shotton argues that by redefining the product or even creating a whole new category for that product, thereby removing the comparative competitor set, price relativity becomes increasing flexible and consumers will be willing to pay more, partly due to the fact they believe they are getting something different and partly because they have no competitor set to which they can compare in terms of value.

 Overall, I think The Choice Factory is both an intriguing and enjoyable book to read; it offers proof based findings whilst demonstrating how that insight can be actioned in real world scenarios.
 Perhaps the best quality of Richard Shotton’s book is that it is relevant to people working in a multitude of commercial roles whether it be marketing, creative, research or sales.
 For anyone interested in how the mind works and what really goes on inside ‘The Choice Factory’ when a decision looms, this book is definitely worth a read.

-Latest News
+Latest News and Book Reviews

 Keep up to date with the latest news from Vision One.